esthersweon/Datepicker/README.md

 Datepicker
 ==========

-Coding a jQuery UI Datepicker using just Javascript/jQuery.
+Coding a jQuery UI Datepicker using Javascript/jQuery.